How user-centred are your services? Use this free and downloadable scale to self-assess and benchmark their quality.

 Lou’s scale could be applied to any type of service, but we think it works best for digital services, or services that involve a lot of digital interaction.

 Here’s Lou’s post introducing the scale.
-You can read the original too.

 I made a scale to measure the quality of services using the 15 principles of Good Service design.
 Here’s why.